The Quote Looks Reasonable. Then the Bills Start.

 What to Ask Before You Sign

-• What happens if my site gets hacked — is cleanup included or billed separately?
+- What happens if my site gets compromised — is cleanup included or billed separately?

-• Who owns the site and all its assets when the project is complete?
+- Who owns the site, the CMS configuration, and all the assets when the project is complete?

-A professional agency will answer all of these questions clearly and upfront.
-If the answers are vague, that is information too.
+A professional agency will answer all of these clearly and upfront.
+If the answers are vague, that's information too.

 A Different Approach

 We build on Next.js specifically because it eliminates most of these hidden costs.
-No plugin licenses, near-zero hosting costs on Vercel, a smaller security attack surface, and performance built into the architecture rather than bolted on afterward.
+No plugin licenses.
+Lower hosting costs on Vercel ($20/month on the commercial Pro tier).
+A smaller security attack surface because there's no plugin ecosystem and no admin panel exposed to the public internet.
+Performance built into the architecture rather than bolted on afterward.

-If you want to understand what your website will actually cost — build and beyond — book a strategy call and we will give you the full picture before you commit to anything.
+If you want to understand what your website will actually cost — build and beyond — book a strategy call and we'll give you the full picture before you commit to anything.